LeonidasParkTaber/RC-Planes/README.md

 <img src="Rc_Plane_Project_Pics/Helical_Antenna.GIF" width="600">

 Interested in increasing the range of my video system, I experimented with building helical antennas with varying numbers of turns to improve antenna gain.
-The image shown is a seven-turn helical antenna, which increased my usable range from approximately 2 miles to 3.5 miles.
-While I did not fully understand the underlying math or theory behind how helical antennas increase gain, this experimentation was one of the most satisfying parts of the project.
+This antenna increased my usable range from approximately **2 miles to 3.5 miles**.

 Here is a short video of some video footage of the plane if you are interested in viewing: